jmdaweb/NVDARemoteServer/readme.md

 If the server freezes, run `sudo NVDARemoteServer kill` to kill the process.

-On Centos 6, Centos 7, Centos 8, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
+On Centos 7, Centos 8, Arch and Debian based distributions, the NVDA Remote Relay server is also installed as a service, so you can configure it to run at system startup, and manage it with the service and systemctl utilities.
 You can run `NVDARemoteServer status` to see if the service is running.

 If you want to configure the service to run at system startup, run `sudo NVDARemoteServer enable`.
 Run `sudo NVDARemoteServer disable` to configure the service to start manually.

-If you want to install the server as a system service on Windows, run service_manager.cmd as administrator and choose the right options on the displayed menu.
+If you want to install the server as a system service on Windows, run service_manager.cmd and choose the right options on the displayed menu.

 Run debug.cmd to start the server in debugging mode.